jef41/EBC_meter/README.md

 Subsequent to that, source a 700nm LED to measure turbidity, and subtract the turbidity EBC units from the 430nm EBC units.
 This requires 2 LEDs and 2 sensors, which could be vertically stacked.

+The sensor can provide RGB values, might be interesting to also return CIE Lab colour values.
+See Koren, Dániel & Vecseri, Beáta & Kun-Farkas, Gabriella & Urbin, Ágnes & Nyitrai, Ákos & Sipos, László.
+(2020).
+How to objectively determine the color of beer?.
+Journal of Food Science and Technology.
+57. 10.1007/s13197-020-04237-4. (https://doi.org/10.1007/s13197-020-04237-4)

 ### Hardware
 Current setup is using
 * a Raspberry Pi Pico to switch